 If you're unsure whether to use interdental brushes or floss (or both!), it's best to ask your dentist.
 Their answer may depend on your current oral health and the positioning of your teeth, or they might just recommend using whatever you find easier.

-Read more about flossing in our guide about how to floss and the best products to use.
+Read more about flossing in our guide about how to floss your teeth and the best products to use.

 Can interproximal brushes damage gums?